Ilias Kasidiaris: 2000s

+2010s

 In an interview conducted by Nikos Evangelatos on Skai TV in May 2012, Kasidiaris declined to condemn Nazi leader Adolf Hitler, stating that "his role in history will be judged in time".
 He reiterated his stance against immigrants in Greece.

 Kasidiaris quoted The Protocols of the Elders of Zion in a 23 October 2012 speech to parliament.
 Defending himself in a discussion of whether to lift his parliamentary immunity over his assault of Kanelli, he quoted the passage, "In order to destroy the prestige of heroism we shall send them for trial in the category of theft, murder and every kind of abominable and filthy crime."
 Kasidiaris, as well as two of his Golden Dawn colleagues, had their parliamentary immunity revoked by a unanimous vote of the parliament.

 In mid-2013, while in the Hellenic Parliament, Kasidiaris said that he and other members of parliament were Holocaust deniers.

-Οn 17 September 2013, Kasidiaris and a number of other Golden Dawn lawmakers were arrested on 28 September 2013 on charges of belonging to a criminal organisation.
+Following the murder of anti-fascist rapper Pavlos Fyssas on 17 September 2013, Kasidiaris and a number of other Golden Dawn lawmakers were arrested on 28 September 2013 on charges of belonging to a criminal organisation.
 The charge sheet included murder, extortion, and involvement in the disappearance of up to 100 migrants.
 On 2 October 2013, Ilias Kasidiaris was released on a 50,000 euro bail.

+In 2012 he celebrated winter solstice along with other Golden Dawn members In 2014 a photograph was published of Kasidiaris and other Golden Dawn members giving a Nazi salute while holding the Third Reich's Reichskriegsfahne.
+Kasidiaris claimed that the photograph was a montage and that the original photo did not feature the Reichkriegsfahne, but a flag bearing the Celtic cross, a claim also supported by Golden Dawn.
+Lawyers of the prosecution team replied that the photograph was found in possession of a Golden Dawn member.
+The photograph featuring Kasidiaris holding Wehrmahct's flag had been found saved in his mobile phone and was used in the trial of Golden Dawn in June 2018.